Holiday drawing by John K

 Ren & Stimpy

-Yet despite its retro feel, 'The Ren & Stimpy Show' was far more demented and subversive.
-Ren and Stimpy undergo all kinds of bizarre adventures alongside equally strange side characters like Mr. Horse, Powdered Toast Man, Muddy Mudskipper and the ultraconservative neighbour George Liquor.
+However, despite its retro feel, 'The Ren & Stimpy Show' was far more demented and subversive.
+Ren and Stimpy undergo all kinds of bizarre adventures alongside equally strange side characters like Mr. Horse, Powdered Toast Man, Muddy Mudskipper and the ultraconservative neighbor George Liquor.
 Characters move in strange ways, distorting their faces in extreme expressions.
-Backgrounds sometimes shift to odd, spotty colours, an idea borrowed from Bob Clampett's 'Baby Bottleneck' (1946).
-Certain scenes are punctuated by gruesome close-ups, which were literally painted to contrast with the animated scenes.
-The series broke new ground for a children's show by featuring a lot of gross-out comedy.
+Backgrounds sometimes shift to odd, spotty colors, an idea borrowed from Bob Clampett's 'Baby Bottleneck' (1946).
+Certain scenes are punctuated by gruesome close-ups, literally painted to contrast with the animated scenes.
+The series broke new ground for a children's show by featuring sexual innuendo and gross-out comedy.
 Jokes about farts, belches, nose picking and icky body fluids were one of its trademarks.
-Whenever scenes weren't disgusting, they are quite disturbing.
 Characters often yell at each other or experience extreme nervous breakdowns.
-In 'Space Madness' (1991) Ren goes insane from being in outer space too long.
-In the same episode Stimpy erases history.
-In 'Son of Stimpy' (1992) the cat thinks his fart cloud is his lost son.
+In 'Space Madness' (1991), Ren goes insane from being in outer space for too long.
+In the same episode, Stimpy erases history.
+In 'Son of Stimpy' (1992), the cat thinks his fart cloud is his lost son.
 Mr. Horse shows the duo a walrus in 'Rubber Nipple Salesmen' (1992), while the mammal begs them to "Call the police...".
-In 'Ren's Toothache' (1992) Ren pulls out the nerve endings of his teeth with pliers.
+In 'Ren's Toothache' (1992), Ren pulls out the nerve endings of his teeth with pliers.
 The most often discussed nightmarish scene can be seen in 'Stimpy's Fan Club' (1993), where Ren lies awake at night because he wants to murder Stimpy.
-In 'Jerry the Bellybutton Elf' (1994) Stimpy climbs inside his own bellybutton and meets a psychotic elf inside.
+In 'Jerry the Bellybutton Elf' (1994), Stimpy climbs inside his own belly button and meets a psychotic elf inside.

 Ren & Stimpy: success